PipedreamHQ/pipedream/docs/docs/apps/all-apps/README.md

 # List of Integrated Apps

 Below you'll find a list of all the apps that have built-in integrations to Pipedream.
-Since you can [write any Node.js code](/workflows/steps/code/) on Pipedream, you can connect to virtually any service, so this list isn't exhaustive.
-But connected accounts facilitate integrations in a few ways:
+Since you can [write any Node.js code](/workflows/steps/code/) on Pipedream, and pass API keys or credentials using [environment variables](/environment-variables/), you can connect to virtually any service, so this list isn't exhaustive.

+But Pipedream-integrated apps benefit you in a few ways:

 - You can [connect the app once](/connected-accounts/) and [link that connected account to any step of a workflow](/connected-accounts/#connecting-accounts)
 - Pipedream provides [pre-built actions](/workflows/steps/actions/) that wrap common operations for the app.
 You shouldn't have to write the code to send a message to Slack, or add a new row to a Google Sheet, so actions make that easy.
 Actions are just code, so you can fork and modify them, or even [publish your own to the Pipedream community](/workflows/steps/actions/#creating-your-own-actions).
 - You have access to your API keys and access tokens in code steps in the [`auths` object](/workflows/steps/code/auth/#the-auths-object), so you can write any Node code to authorize custom requests to these apps.

 If we don't have an integration for an app that you'd like to see, please [request it on our Github roadmap](https://github.com/PipedreamHQ/pipedream/issues/new?assignees=&labels=app%2C+enhancement&template=app---service-integration.md&title=%5BAPP%5D) or [reach out to our team](/support).

 ## Apps

 - [ActiveCampaign](https://www.activecampaign.com/)